ajd213/hypercubes/README.md

  from the root site to all the other sites in the same cluster.
 The length of the returned array is equal to the size of the cluster containing the $0$ site.

+  `hypercube_dijkstra_LC(N, p)`: run Dijksta's algorithm within the largest cluster of a realisation.
+Return a list of distances from one site within that cluster to all the others.
+This is more expensive than the standard Dijkstra algorithm, as we must run the algorithm many times over Fock space, until we are sure we have found the largest cluster.

 `hypercube_H(N, p)`: generate the Hamiltonian (adjacency matrix) for the hypercube, as a NumPy array.

  *  N (int): the dimension of the hypercube
  *  p (float): the percolation concentration. $0 <= p <= 1$

  `hypercube_H_SC(N, p)`: generate the Hamiltonian for a single cluster of the hypercube.
 Return the Hamiltonian and the cluster size, as a tuple.

+ *  N (int): the dimension of the hypercube
+ *  p (float): the percolation concentration. $0 <= p <= 1$

+ Returns $(H, s)$, where $H$ is the Hamiltonian, and $s$ the size of the cluster.

+  `hypercube_H_LC(N, p)`: generate the Hamiltonian for the largest cluster of the hypercube.
+Return the Hamiltonian and the cluster size, as a tuple.
+This is more expensive than generating the Hamiltonian for just a single cluster, as we must enumerate all (or most of) Hilbert space to be sure that we have the largest cluster.

  *  N (int): the dimension of the hypercube
  *  p (float): the percolation concentration. $0 <= p <= 1$